Hi, I’m Lizzie. I’m a devoted and passionate country-pop singer/ songwriter.

-Already vibing in Music City’s big leagues just a year and a half after first setting foot in Nashville, the multi-talented, South Florida based 15-year-old singer/songwriter brings a youthful outlook and an exciting edge to contemporary country music.
+Already vibing in Music City’s big leagues, the multi-talented, South Florida based 16-year-old singer/songwriter brings a youthful outlook and an exciting edge to contemporary country music.
 Lizzie wrote the track with renowned artist and songwriter Jamie O’Neal (who has penned hits for Martina McBride and Reba McEntire), lyricist Lisa Drew (Martina McBride, Emerson Drive) and Jimmy Murphy.
 “Butterfly,”a song about Lizzie’s empowering decision to overcome the teasing and bullying she experienced in elementary school, has received significant airplay nationwide and made the Top 40 on the Music Row Country Chart; its video of Lizzie recording it in O’Neal’s studio with some of Nashville’s top session players has received over ONE MILLION views on YouTube.

-Lizzie has been named by CMA (Country Music Association) Close-Up Magazine as one of the “new artists to watch in 2013″, and for the second straight year, has been awarded her own booth at the annual CMA Fest in Nashville for June 2014, where she will also be performing live on a CMA stage, and at the famed, Bluebird Café.
+Lizzie was named by CMA (Country Music Association) Close-Up Magazine as one of the “new artists to watch in 2013”, and for the second straight year, has been awarded her own booth at the annual CMA Fest in Nashville for June 2014, where she will also be performing live on a CMA stage, and at the famed, Bluebird Café.

 Lizzie has been humbled thus far by fans who have told her personally that she is their inspiration—with one even getting a butterfly tattoo!
 She also counts among her fans a Tennessee based leukemia patient named Stephanie, who was introduced to Lizzie after Lizzie performed at a songwriter’s showcase at Hotel Indigo in downtown Nashville.
 Meeting and communicating later on Facebook with Stephanie—who was undergoing treatment at Vanderbilt Hospital–reminded Lizzie of the reason she started making music and her ultimate goal of using it to make a difference in people’s lives.

-Along those lines, Lizzie balances life as a high school sophomore and her recording and live performance schedule with numerous charitable endeavors.
-She is an advocate of empowerment for Global Women’s Empowerment Network (GWEN), sharing her personal story of encouragement with their growing community.
+Along those lines, Lizzie balances life as a high school student and her recording and live performance schedule with numerous charitable endeavors.
+She is an advocate of empowerment for GWEN (Global Women’s Empowerment Network), sharing her personal story of encouragement with their growing community.
 GWEN is a non-profit organization that uses cutting edge technology and multimedia programming to raise awareness and funds to support and heal women and children who have suffered abuse of all kinds.
-Lizzie is also involved with ImBullyFree.com, BullyVille.com, GWEN (Global Women’s Empowerment Network) and has recently become a spokesperson for PACER Teens Against Bullying, as well as a Junior Board Member of The Alliance for Eating Disorders.
+Lizzie is also involved with ImBullyFree.com, BullyVille.com,and has recently become a spokesperson for PACER Teens Against Bullying, as well as a Junior Board Member of The Alliance for Eating Disorders.

-Lizzie won a 2013 Hollywood Music in Media Award for “Butterfly,”which she performed live, at the HMMA awards dinner in Hollywood, CA. Lizzie will be receiving a Hatebraker Hero Award on May 19, 2014, in St. Louis, for her leadership role in bully prevention.
+Lizzie won a 2013 Hollywood Music in Media Award for “Butterfly,”which she performed live, at the HMMA awards dinner in Hollywood, CA. And, Lizzie received the Peter Yarrow HateBraker Hero Award on May 19, 2014, in St. Louis, for her leadership role in bully prevention.

 Feeling especially connected to the needs of young children, Lizzie has performed at the Joe DiMaggio Children’s Hospital in Hollywood, Florida, The Ronald McDonald House in Nashville, and the Children’s Hospital in L.A.
-She has also toured the St. Jude’s hospital in Memphis, and hopes to perform for the patients there someday soon.
-Lizzie was the youngest performer participating in the Cameron Middle School’s DEAR (Drop Everything and Read) Literacy and Lyrics Rally in Nashville.
-Lizzie also enjoys performing for the Girl Scouts, which she has done on numerous occasions.
+She has also performed for the patients and staff at Barnes Hospital in St. Louis, MO., and has toured the St. Jude’s hospital in Memphis, and hopes to perform for the patients there someday, soon.

 Lizzie has always felt strongly about honoring the men and women in our military, past and present, who have devoted, or given, their lives to keep us safe, and on September 11, 2011, was inspired to write “Thank You”, which is available on iTunes.